pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

 ## Step 4.
 Configure Pairing Mode for tagging and testing

+>[!NOTE]
+>The `Scheme ID` can be found in your Pendo Subscription Settings under the App Details section.

 For additional information see: <a href="https://support.pendo.io/hc/en-us/articles/360033609651-Tagging-Mobile-Pages#HowtoTagaPage" target="_blank">page tagging</a>
 and <a href="https://support.pendo.io/hc/en-us/articles/360033487792-Creating-a-Mobile-Guide#test-guide-on-device-0-6" target="_blank">guide testing</a>.

 ### Add the Pendo URL Scheme to the **info.plist** File

 Navigate to your **App Target > Info > URL Types** and create a new URL by clicking the plus (+) button.

 Set the **Identifier** to `pendo-pairing` or an identifiable name of your choosing.
 Set **URL Scheme** to `YOUR_SCHEME_ID_HERE`.

-<b>Note:</b> The `Scheme ID` can be found in your Pendo Subscription Settings under the App Details section.

 <img src="https://user-images.githubusercontent.com/56674958/144723345-15c54098-28db-414c-90da-ef4a5256ae6a.png" width="500" height="300" alt="Mobile Tagging">